jinpark-pro/swift_data_collections/README.md

     - `/menu`: A GET request to this endpoint will return the full array of menu items.
 It can also be combined with the query parameter `category` to return a subset of items.
 The array will be available under the key items in the JSON.
     - `/images`: Combined with the name of the image, a GET request to this endpoint will return the image data associated with a menu item.
     - `/order`: A POST to this endpoint with a collection of menu item `id` values will submit the order and will return a response with the estimated time before the order will be ready.
 The IDs you send need to be contained in JSON data under the key `menuIds`.
 When you parse the JSON, the estimated time before the order is ready will be under the key `preparation_time`.

+#### Part Two.
+Project Planning

+- Think of how you view a traditional menu when you enter a restaurant.
+Items are sorted into categories and have a title, description, price, and maybe an accompanying image.
+In this project, you can customize the appearance and presentation of the menu, but the workflow should remain fairly standard.
+- **Features**
+  - As with any list-based app, it's pretty easy to establish the basic features for your menu app:
+    - Display the list of available items
+    - Add items to an order
+    - Display the current order
+    - Submit the order
+  - In this project, the menu list comes from an API — a good idea for a restaurant.
+By storing the list on a server, the restaurant can update the menu without requiring customers to update the app they're using.
+As long as the features of the app don't change, the content that the app displays can be adjusted to reflect the restaurant's latest offerings.
+- **Workflow**
+  - Since a menu is a list, you've probably guessed that you'll be working with table views.
+Each cell can display one item from the list of data that's returned from an API.
+Using the `/categories` and `/menu` endpoints, the API can return a list of menu categories and the items associated with each category.
+  - It might make the most sense if the first screen displays the categories and tapping a cell displays another table view listing the items in the category.
+Tapping a menu item could then display details on the next screen, along with a button that adds the item to the order.
+  - So far, so good.
+But what if the customer wants to view the items they've added to their order?
+Whenever you need to provide easy access to a view — at any point in the user's workflow — a tab bar controller is a good way to contain the view.
+Tabs allow the user to switch quickly between contexts, without disrupting their experience.
+- **Controllers**
+  - As you learned earlier in this unit, you can place networking code in a number of different places.
+For this project, the best place is inside a controller object.
+Why structure the code this way, versus adding the networking logic to a view controller?
+A controller object adds a layer of separation between the view controller and the networking code.
+Instead of packing the necessary networking code into one or several view controllers, you can have your view controllers access a controller object that contains the network request code.
+And because all your networking code is in a single location, it will be easier to make future updates to network requests or reuse your code across multiple view controllers.
+- **Views**
+  - You already know that your app will rely heavily on table views.
+The standard `UITableViewCell` class has the correct number of text labels to display all the necessary data, so you're good to go.
+If you prefer to give your app a unique appearance, you can refer to previous lessons on creating and working with `UITableViewCell` subclasses.
+  - Your app will also have two screens that don't use table views.
+You can customize these views to your liking, but you won't need to create any `UIView` subclasses to make them work.
+- **Models**
+  - Your app is primarily concerned with one model: the item on the menu.
+When you issue a query to the `/menu` endpoint, the `JSON` data will include a collection of dictionaries, each of which can be serialized into a structure.
+  - What about using a structure for the data returned from the `/categories` endpoint?
+A category is a string, and when you query the endpoint, the API will return an array of strings.
+Typically, this form of data would be considered so simple that there's no need to create a more complex data structure.
+However, this app plans to use Codable, and the highest level of information returned by the API for `/categories` is a key called categories.
+This can't be decoded directly into a Swift type, so you'll need an intermediary object conforming to `Codable` that contains a property called categories.
+  - Similarly, you'll need a `PreparationTime` intermediary object for the `/order` endpoint, since it returns an integer representing the time until an order will be completed under the key `preparation_time`.
+  - The server has no GET endpoint for orders; they’re constructed and stored exclusively in the client app.
+But even though you won’t be decoding orders from JSON, you should still formalize their existence using an Order model object.
+The view controller you’ll create later to manage the order will display data from this object.
+The order structure itself will be very simple: a single property that stores an array of MenuItems.